santiagosayshey/DigiBrain/content/Computer Science/Algorithms & Data Structures Analysis/Quizzes/Hashing.md

 > A. Determinism
 > B. Efficiency in computing the hash value
 > C. Uniform distribution of hash values
-> D. All of the above
+> **D. All of the above**
+>
+> **Explanation:**
+> Determinism is necessary to be able to reapply the hash function when searching through the hash table.
+> Uniform distribution is necessary to limit collisions.
+> Efficient hash function is necessary to keep constant operations.

 > [!exercise]+ Exercise 5
 >